 Apply for a study permit and submit a copy to MITT

 It is the applicant’s responsibility to ensure a study permit is applied for in a timely manner.

 After receiving a Letter of Acceptance, you must apply for a study permit.
 Original information on requirements can be obtained from an IRCC office in Canada, a Canadian Embassy or Consulate overseas and/or the IRCC website.

-Applicants who have been admitted to a post-secondary program must provide proof of a valid study permit at least 30 days before the start of the program.
-If a valid study permit cannot be presented by this time, applicants can request a one-time deferral to the next available intake by emailing email@example.com
+Applicants who have been admitted to a post-secondary program must provide proof of a valid study permit by the study permit deadline indicated in the Letter of Acceptance.
+If a valid study permit cannot be presented by this date, applicants can request a one-time deferral to the next available intake by emailing firstname.lastname@example.org (see ‘Admission Deferrals’).

 Pay your tuition fees